alirezarajabpour/digitoon_project/README.md

+# Digitoon_project
 Docker Compose Setup
 --------------------

-Starting with Docker Compose file, I’ve included services for MySQL, Grafana, and Spark.
+Starting with `Docker Compose` file, I’ve included services for MySQL, Grafana, and Spark.

-MySQL Database and User
+MySQL Database and Table
 -----------------------

 *   I’ve created a MySQL database named `logs` and granted permissions to the new user `digitoon`.
     * `CREATE USER 'digitoon'@'%' IDENTIFIED BY 'digitoon123';
 GRANT ALL PRIVILEGES ON logs.* TO 'digitoon'@'%';
 FLUSH PRIVILEGES;`
-*   the database table and its data types :
+*   The database table and its datatypes :
     * `CREATE TABLE xlogs (
     IPAddress VARCHAR(15),
     Timestamp TIMESTAMP,